 What is sargramostim (Leukine)?

 Sargramostim is a man-made form of a protein that stimulates the growth of white blood cells in your body.
 White blood cells help your body fight against infection.

-Sargramostim is used to increase white blood cells and help prevent serious infection in conditions such as leukemia, bone marrow transplant, and pre-chemotherapy blood cell collection.
-Sargramostim is for use in adults who are at least 55 years old.
+Sargramostim is used in adults and children who are at least 2 years old, to help prevent serious infection in conditions such as leukemia, bone marrow transplant, and pre-chemotherapy blood cell collection.

 Sargramostim may also be used for purposes not listed in this medication guide.

 What are the possible side effects of sargramostim (Leukine)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.